Easy Homemade Lemonade

 Zest the lemon and set aside for a moment.

-sugar,
+…granulated sugar,

-and the lemon zest.
+…and lemon zest.

 Bring the sugar mixture to a boil and stir.

-Juice and strain the lemons.
+…strain the lemons.

 Then in a large pitcher,

-add the strained lemon juice,
+…add the strained lemon juice,

-cooled simple syrup,
+…chilled simple syrup,

 …and water.